scottyaohk/Pitch_Identification/README.md

 # Updates on Nov 27, 2022
-I found that SVM works even better in this task.
-The accuracy reaches 100%.
+<div>I found that SVM works even better in this task.
+The accuracy reaches 100%.</div>
-I put the code of SVM in a new folder named SVM_PitchIdentification.
+<div>I put the code of SVM in a new folder named SVM_PitchIdentification.</div>

 # Pitch_Identification
 Identify a single clear note of the D-major Guzheng